Seat Leon Estate review

 Front space

-There’s absolutely loads of head room in the front of the Leon Estate, and its seats slide back a long way, too.
+There’s absolutely loads of head room in the front of the Seat Leon Estate, and its seats slide back a long way, too.
 In fact, we can confidently say that no matter how tall you are, you’ll fit.

 You’ll also find an array of storage spots dotted around the place.
 These include a decent-sized glove box and broad door bins, a tray for your mobile phone in front of the gear lever, two cupholders and a cubby under the front armrest.

-Of course, if you're willing to spend substantially more money there are more spacious estate cars out there, but the Leon packs a lot of room for the price.
+Of course, if you're willing to spend substantially more money there are more spacious estate cars out there, but the Leon Estate packs a lot of room for the price.

 Rear space